RadioGouGou/ORCESTRA_RS_Data_Paper/README.md

 Repository towards the ORCESTRA radiosonde data paper.

-Set up an environment from the '''environment.yml''' if you want to work with pySonde.
+It's recommended to set up a conda environment from the '''environment.yml'''.